REFER A PATIENT - Please click here for details.

 • I have chronic pain with fibromyalgia?

-• Many patients with lipoedema are significantly more comfortable after surgery, however, a full assessment by our doctor will determine whether there are no other connective tissue disorders that need to be investigated or managed.
+• Many patients with Lipoedema are significantly more comfortable after surgery, however, a full assessment by our doctor will determine whether there are no other connective tissue disorders that need to be investigated or managed.

 There has been some chatter recently about how much fat is being removed in lipoedema surgeries and if this is limited to 5 litres.